pavlin-policar/youtube_playlist/README.md

 ```
 Actions:
   sync                  Synchronize the playlist, download any newly added songs and
                         remove any removed songs.

   check                 Provides a short summary of the synchronization status.

+  remove-untracked      Removes all the files in the playlist directory that are
+                        not being tracked.

 Playlist_name:
   name         A playlist name must be provided.
 The playlist names must be